FAQ

 - --keep_going=10

-For C/C++, we can use the environment variable ASAN_OPTIONS=detect_leaks=0:halt_on_error=0
+For C/C++, use the following environment variable:

 When it comes to fuzzing, deciding which code to instrument and which code to ignore is critical to maximizing the performance and effectiveness of your fuzzing campaign.
 Proper instrumentation can lead to better code coverage, more efficient execution, and improved vulnerability discovery.